CHABAHAR Freezone Organization Headquarters

-Located in an unbuilt development area near Chabahar, a free zone port city in south-east of Iran on the shore of Indian Ocean, the site has been chosen by the client, Chabahar freezone organization, for the headquarter building.
-Considering the Chabahar climate- a hot humid weather in the summer and warm weather in the winter- and its unique nature and vernacular architecture, we were aiming for a contextually appropriate and sustainable development model which could be used as an example for the city development.
+Located in an unbuilt development area near Chabahar, a free zone port city in the southeast of Iran on the shore of the Indian Ocean, the site has been chosen by the client, Chabahar Freezone organization, for the headquarter building.
+Considering the Chabahar climate- hot humid weather in the summer and warm weather in the winter- and its unique nature and vernacular architecture, we were aiming for a contextually appropriate and sustainable development model which could be used as an example for the city development.

-As the most distinctive characteristic of Chabahar is its diverse character of the ground –various colors and shapes in comparison to the plain sky, interacting with the context-ground became our main design focus.
-Context in both meaning: objective and general.
+As the most distinctive characteristic of Chabahar is its diverse character of the ground – in comparison to the plain sky, interacting with the context ground became our main design focus.
+The context in both meanings: objective and general.

 Planning the project, we consider “ground as an important architecture element”.
-In order to provide thermal comfort (control direct exposure to sun and allow natural ventilation and daylight), the ground – a layer of concrete and soil- lifted , extended and perforated to form a shelter to allow light to the the underlying offices.
+To provide thermal comfort (control direct exposure to sun and allow natural ventilation and daylight), the ground – a layer of concrete and soil- is lifted, extended, and perforated to form a shelter to allow the underlying offices.
 The rest facades remained open to allow natural ventilation.
 Surrounded by arid lands, headquarter building will stand out like an oasis.

-Furthermore, the chosen strategy is led to horizontal arrangement instead of vertical.
-In a site considerably bigger than the program (the site area: 35000 square meters, the program: 20000 square meters, the height rules: 3-8 levels, footprint: 2500-6500), arranging the program vertically would left the major part of the site empty and undecided.
+On the other hand, the chosen strategy led to a horizontal arrangement instead of a vertical one.
+In a site considerably bigger than the program (the site area: 35000 square meters, the program: 20000 square meters, the height rules: 3-8 levels, footprint: 2500-6500), arranging the program vertically would leave the major part of the site empty and undecided.

-In horizontal order, it is possible to provide various entrances, so divided potentially public spaces – sport hall, amphitheater, library and restaurant- can be used in none-official hours by the public.
-As the function of the most adjacent lands will be hotels, the roof landscape could be used as a public space in the future, offering panoramic views of the ocean.
+In horizontal order, it is possible to provide various entrances, so divided potentially public spaces – sports hall, amphitheater, library, and restaurant- can be used during non-official hours by the public.
+As the function of most adjacent lands will be hotels, the roof landscape could be used as a public space in the future, offering panoramic views of the ocean.